chipsalliance/chisel/docs/src/explanations/printing.md

 ### Scala-style

 Chisel also supports printf in a style similar to [Scala's String Interpolation](http://docs.scala-lang.org/overviews/core/string-interpolation.html).
 Chisel provides a custom string interpolator `cf` which follows C-style format specifiers (see section [C-style](#c-style) below).

-Note that the Scala s-interpolator is not supported and will throw an error:
+Note that the Scala s-interpolator is not supported in Chisel constructs and will throw an error:

 ```scala mdoc:invisible
 import chisel3._